 It’s important to note that some Vent-Free fireboxes don’t allow Ventless gas log sets.
 In that case, you will need to consult the installation manual included with your log set or call the manufacturer with any additional questions about your order.

-If you have a fireplace that isn’t open, such as a Direct Vent fireplace with glass panels, you will need to follow the burning media specifications outlined in your fireplace installation manual before choosing your gas log set.
+If you have a fireplace that isn’t open, such as a Direct Vent fireplace with glass panels, you will need to contact the manufacturer of your fireplace directly to see if there are other burning media options.

 #3 ASKING THE PROS

 It’s tempting to do all of your own home improvements, but if you don’t have the right experience, what could have been a simple upgrade may turn into a costly repair.

 The best course of action you can take is to hire a licensed professional in your area who knows exactly what the job calls for.

 Local, certified plumbers are already up-to-date on your city’s codes and know the exact gas line sizing and pressure your log set requires to operate safely and efficiently.